Hidradenitis suppurativa (HS)

 What causes this?

 It is caused by blockage of the oil ducts and hair follicles that lead to the skin surface.
-This causes bacteria build up.
-You skin starts to inflame.
+The blockage causes a buildup of bacteria.
+This leads to:

 How is it diagnosed?

-- Your provider may see the skin changes in the common places.
+Your provider may see skin changes in the common places.

-- Normal boils point straight up to the surface when they rupture.
-It is a sign of HS if they point sideways.
+- Point straight up to the surface when they rupture.

 HS treatment